 5. Ryan Adams (2014)

-3rd?
+4th?
 How dare I?
-Yes, it might be his best, but damn Sam, this is one heavy set.
-Adams’ best work comes hand-in-hand with his most painful transitions in life, and here we get another gorgeous breakup album in Heartbreaker.
-Almost exclusively somber save for two rollicking songs bookending the heart of the album, this might be his tightest set of woe in his entire catalog.
+Yes, it might be his best in many eyes, but damn Sam, this is one heavy set and I can only take so much desolation in one sitting.
+You come to this album for the beauty, not the heavy rotation songs that make your drive to work more tolerable.
+As usual, Adams’ best work comes hand-in-hand with his most painful transitions in life, and here we get another gorgeous breakup album in Heartbreaker.
+Almost exclusively somber save for two rollicking songs bookending the album, this might be his tightest set of woe in his entire catalog.
 Nobody but Adams can make sad song sound so goddamn good.
 Again, there isn’t a stitch of filler here as Adams explores every corner and alleyway of heartache and loneliness.
-While some call it his best (it very well might be) it’s not something I can visit too often, so 3rd feels right to me.

 Favorite Tracks: “Oh My Sweet Carolina”, “Come Pick Me Up”, “My Winding Wheel”, “Damn Sam (I Love A Woman That Rains)”